advittiple/powerbi-adventureworks-kpi-dashboard/README.md

 ## Project Overview

-You’ll step into the role of a Business Intelligence Analyst at **AdventureWorks Cycles**, a fictional global manufacturing company.
-Your objective is to transform raw operational data into professional-quality dashboards that:
+As part of this project, I worked as a Business Intelligence Analyst for AdventureWorks Cycles, a fictional global manufacturing company.
+I transformed raw operational data into professional-quality dashboards that:
 - Track Key Performance Indicators (KPIs)
 - Compare regional sales performance
 - Analyze product-level trends